mstksg/inCode/copy/entries/advent-free-group.md

 alphabet) to $F(25)$ (the free group on the letters of the alphabet excluding some cleaned letter).

-Luckily, the free group $F(S)$ comes equipped with a free group homomorphism:
+Luckily, the free group $F(S)$ comes equipped with a handy function create group homomorphisms "for free":

 ```haskell
 foldMapFree